-Our educational initiatives are structured with a "pyramid" approach, as described in more detail below.
-Our pyramid design demonstrates the number of students reached by an initiative, with an inverse correlation between the number of students reached and the intensity and impacts generated through participation.
-For example, the Student Initiative, at the base of our pyramid, serves the most students at the lowest impact (including both number of hours of participation and projected student outcomes), while the Leaders Initiative, at the top of our pyramid, serves the fewest students at the highest impact.
+Our educational programs are structured with a "pyramid" approach, as described in more detail below.
+Our pyramid design demonstrates the number of students reached by a program tier, with an inverse correlation between the number of students reached and the intensity and impacts generated through participation.
+For example, the In-School Program, at the base of our pyramid, serves the most students at the lowest impact (including both number of hours of participation and projected student outcomes), while Leadership Program, at the top of our pyramid, serves the fewest students at the highest impact.

 Figure 4.
-The pyramid approach to our educational initiatives, showing the number of students served by each initiative and the scale of impacts generated through participation.
+The pyramid approach to our educational programs, showing the number of students served by each program area and the scale of impacts generated through participation.

-Student Initiative: Reaching 10,000 Students
+In-School Programs: Reaching 10,000 Students

-Our most inclusive tier is our Student Initiative.
-By partnering with every school in the school-shed, our Student Initiative programming ensures that every student has the opportunity to believe that science is something they can do and a scientist is someone they can be.
+Our most inclusive tier is our In-School Programs.
+By partnering with every school in the school-shed, our In-School Programs ensure that every student has the opportunity to believe that science is something they can do and a scientist is someone they can be.

 Through three experiences each year, elementary school students 1) build community in their classroom, 2) explore a coastal watershed habitat, and 3) make a difference, both today and tomorrow, during a trip to the Living Lab.
 In middle school, students build their community's resiliency to climate change through experiences in their classrooms and at the Living Lab.
-At the high school level (in pilot phase as of 2021) students dialogue with scientists and program alumni about pursuing science and becoming a leader who makes a difference in the face of systemic barriers.
+At the high school level, students collect scientific data in coastal habitats and demonstrate that they are the science leaders our world needs.